Reddening and Extinction

 Select the image to go to the Chandra X-ray Observatory Center

-Telescopes used to observe in the high-energy end of the electromagnetic spectrum, like the Chandra X-ray Observatory above, must be put above the atmosphere and require special arrangements of their reflecting surfaces.
-The extreme ultraviolet and X-rays cannot be focussed using an ordinary mirror because the high-energy photons would bury themselves into the mirror.
+Telescopes used to observe in the high-energy end of the electromagnetic spectrum, like the Chandra X-ray Observatory and XMM-Newton above and NuSTAR at the high-energy end of X-rays, must be put above the atmosphere and require special arrangements of their reflecting surfaces.
+The extreme ultraviolet and X-rays cannot be focused using an ordinary mirror because the high-energy photons would bury themselves into the mirror.
 But if they hit the reflecting surface at a very shallow angle, they will bounce off.
-Using a series of concentric cone-shaped metal plates, high energy ultraviolet and X-ray photons can be focussed to make an image.
+Using a series of concentric cone-shaped metal plates, high energy ultraviolet and X-ray photons can be focused to make an image.

 grazing incidence mirrors for high-energy photons

-Gamma rays have too high an energy to be focussed with even the shallow angle reflecting technique, so gamma ray telescopes simply point in a desired direction and count the number of photons coming from that direction.
-Some other examples of high-energy space observatories are shown below.
+Gamma rays have too high an energy to be focused with even the shallow angle reflecting technique, so gamma ray telescopes simply point in a desired direction and count the number of photons coming from that direction.
+Some examples of gamma-ray space observatories are shown below.
 Clicking on the images will take you to sites describing the telescopes in greater detail.
-The first picture is of the Extreme Ultraviolet Explorer spacecraft that observed in the short-wavelength end of the ultraviolet band.
-The third picture shows a telescope that observed the most energetic forms of electromagnetic radiation---gamma rays.
-It was called the Compton Gamma Ray Observatory.

 Atmospheric lines